This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 Which brand leads in AI visibility and mentions.

-GitHub dominates AI visibility over Cursor with top ranking
+GitHub dominates AI visibility outpacing Cursor with massive growth

 5different prompts evaluated